javifc/inviteEvent/README.md

 ## Description
 This program fetches customer records from a text file (ie: customers.json) --one customer per line, JSON-encoded).
-And returns a list of customers, sorted by user id in ascending order, who are within 100km from the given (or default) coordenates.
+And returns a list of customers, sorted by user id in ascending order, who are within a given distance from the given coordenates.

 ## Set up and run program